jc-able/danis-discipline/README.md

 If you're picking up this project, here's what you should focus on next:

 1. **Backend Implementation**:
-   - Implement the Express routes according to the API endpoints defined in the PRD
    - Connect Stripe for actual payment processing
    - Set up webhook handlers for Stripe events